ankithabudhya/Ankithan/README.md

 ### Summary

 This paper explores how Large Language Models can be integrated into intelligent healthcare systems.
-The paper discusses healthcare AI applications, software engineering principles, healthcare data privacy, hallucination issues, and intelligent healthcare automation.
+The paper discusses healthcare AI applications, software engineering principles, healthcare data privacy, hallucination issues, and intelligent healthcare automation.[1]

 The system improves healthcare accessibility and intelligent patient interaction using conversational AI techniques.